 Depending on their student’s location/time zone you may find different platforms are more suitable for you.

 There are tonnes of online TEFL companies all over the world.
 China is seven hours ahead of the UK, so popular times will be in the morning in the UK.

 However, if you wish to work later in the day, go for companies based in Central or South America.

 There are even lots of companies in Europe to choose from if you want to work in a closer time zone.

 While most platforms have flexible hours, some platforms require a minimum amount of hours (often between 5-10 hours a week).
 So, if you don’t want to work more than a couple of hours a week, they may not be for you.

-If you’re looking for full time work, some platforms will have a bigger client base and, therefore, more opportunities to work more hours.
+If you’re leaving the teaching profession and you’re looking for full time work, some platforms will have a bigger client base and, therefore, more opportunities to work more hours.

 If you find there aren’t enough hours available on one platform, try working for a few companies (if your contract allows it) with students in different time zones.

 This lets you stagger your lessons throughout the day based on their alternate peak times.

 Once you’ve thought about which companies you’d like to work for, you need to think about how you can stand out from the crowd when applying for online teaching positions.